Get Rid of Those Snakes!

 4. Eliminate Moisture

 Snakes are on the lookout for a water source.
 They love cool, damp environments.
 Water is a draw to many different pests.
-To keep them all away, get rid of any excess water you may have on your property.
+To keep them all away, remove any excess water you may have on your property.
 Take care of puddles, blocked rain gutters, or any leaking pipes you may have.
+Treat pools throughout the warm months to avoid bacteria buildup and amphibians that might attract snakes.

 5. Use Mulch

-Snakes aren’t a fan of sharp materials.
-Mulch around your house is an excellent way to keep them away from your home and out of your yard.
-Use rick chips, crushed up pine cones, or any thick, chopped wood.
+Snakes aren’t fans of sharp materials.
+Therefore, applying mulch around your house is an excellent way to keep them away from your home and out of your yard.
+Use rick chips, crushed-up pine cones, or any thick, chopped wood for coverage.

 6. Destroy the Food Source

-Much like with the water source, an easy way to keep snakes away is by limiting their food source.
+Another easy way to keep snakes away is by limiting their food source.
 Snakes feed on rats, mice, and other critters.
 If they have a smorgasbord, they aren’t going to leave anytime soon.
-A snake or two can help you keep rodents away, but when they become a nuisance, they must be dealt with.
+A snake or two can help you keep rodents away, but they must be dealt with when they become a nuisance.
+Therefore, getting rid of mice will, in turn, get rid of snakes.

 7. Seal Any Possible Entryways

 If the goal is to keep snakes out, limit their possible access points.
 Check your home for cracks and crevices.
-Watch your drains, vents, and routinely check crawl spaces.
+Check your drains and vents, and routinely inspect crawl spaces for openings.
 Seal up any entryways with caulk, expandable foam, or weather stripping.
-With any openings that cannot be closed, cover them with a fitted screen.
-Close up the holes so neither reptile, rodent, nor insect can sneak inside.
+Cover any openings that cannot be closed with a fitted screen.
+Close the holes so neither reptile, rodent, nor insect can sneak inside.

 8. Try Repellents

-If snakes are a reoccurring problem, there are non-toxic repellents you can spray that are safe for use near children and pets.
+If snakes are a recurring problem, there are non-toxic repellents you can spray that are safe for use near children and pets.
 You can also use oil scents like cinnamon, clove, oil, and eugenol.
 These can help keep snakes away.
 Additionally, you can plant marigolds, garlic, or lemongrass.
 Snakes are deterred by these smells.
-These can also help keep mosquitos away as a bonus!
+These can also help keep mosquitoes away as a bonus!

 9. Consider Exclusion

 If you do find a snake in your home, it probably doesn’t want to be there any more than you do.
 Since they are essential to the ecosystem and don’t mean us any harm – consider calling a professional service to remove the snake.
-Most are looking to either hibernate or hideaway.
-They are not a very common pest and will likely leave you alone.
-However, since there are over 3000 species, it’s difficult to tell whether the snake you have is venomous.
-Rather than risk the safety of you or your family, if you find a snake on your property and you cannot deter it, consider calling a professional.
+Most are looking to either hibernate or hide away.

 How to Get Rid of Snakes in Yard & House (9 Tips)- snakes won't hurt you unless provoked